Year 4 (8-9 years)

 “Capturing the enthusiasm, love of learning and energy is what Year 4 is about.
 We develop a deeper level of thinking in Year 4, pushing the students to become confident, challenge ideas, change, innovate and tackle the big international world problems.
 Their hunger and passion for learning grows and evolves throughout Year 4.
 Our students are always eager to come to school and share their new learning.
 What we offer is a rigorous, exciting and motivating learning environment that children can shine in!”

-Pete Tunna, Year 4 teacher at NGG International school.
+Pete Tunna, Year 4 teacher at North Zealand International School.

 Year 4 extends and develops the knowledge, skills and understanding that has been previously taught in Year 3.
 In Year 4, we add more pieces to the jigsaw that is primary learning, linking in prior learning, as well as stretching and building in new concepts.